Namisha12-dot/namishafile/README.md

 of 24 hours.
 If we exceed the limit, then either we have to wait for 24-hours or we can also create an organization to collaborate with more people.
 Being a collaborator, the user can create, merge and close pull requests in the repository.
-They can also remove them as the collaborator  vhhvhhthf .
+They can also remove them as the collaborator  vhhvhhthfi am making changes .